-DietInsects and other small rainforest invertebrates
+DietInsects and small invertebrates

 RangeCentral America to Northern South America

 - Colors and color patterns vary by species, but all are brightly colored.
 Spot patterns on each individual are unique and may change as the animal matures.

 - Sizes range from about 1.25-2 inches (3-5 cm).

 - Glands on the skin produce toxins that deter predators.
 The toxicity is derived from insects that the frog eats and toxicity varies considerably from species to species.

 Poison dart frogs’ colors and color patterns vary by species, but all are brightly colored.
 Spot patterns on each individual are unique and may change as the animal matures.

 - Diet consists of insects and other small rainforest invertebrates.

 - This group of frogs occurs from Central America to Northern South America.
 Some species are restricted in their distribution to small areas within this region.

 - The poison dart frog is found mostly in humid lowlands and in rainforest areas at elevations less than about 2,600 feet (793 m).